 Acknowledgement Statement – Research reported in this publication was supported in part by funding provided by the National Aeronautics and Space Administration (NASA), under award number 80NSSC20M0124, Michigan Space Grant Consortium (MSGC).

 MSGC Annual Fall Conference:

 All funded applicants will be invited to present the findings of their work at a poster session as part of an upcoming annual Fall symposium hosted by the Michigan Space Grant Consortium each Fall.
-The 2022 Fall Conference will be held Saturday, October 22, 2022 in Ann Arbor, MI.
+The 2024 Fall Conference will be held Saturday, October 19, 2024 in Ann Arbor.
 More details to follow as more information becomes available.